Bhumbra/CLAS/README.md

   (mxk) with the vectors of the four-dimensional array In1 (pxmxqxk) and writes the result to the four-dimensional array Out (pxmxqxk).
 If however In1Br is true, then this denotes a singleton second dimension in In1 (px1xqxk) and broadcasts the same (1xqxk) data in In1 when multiplying with the m vectors of In0.
-Note that if In1Br is false, p = 1, and q = 1, then In0 and In1 are of identical sizes with each other (1xmxkx1) and with the size of Out.
+Note that if In1Br is false, p = 1, and q = 1, then In0 and In1 are effectively two-dimensional with identical sizes with each other (1xmx1xk) and with the size of Out.

 - outer_product_double calculates the outer (or tensor) product of the vectors of the two dimensional array In0 (mxk) with the vectors of the three-dimensional array In1 (pxmxq) and writes the result to the four-dimensional array Out